Yoon-1023/Yoon-1023.github.io/index.md

   <p>
       More broadly, I am fascinated by the application of analytical mathematics to model physical systems, particularly where intricate mathematical methods reveal insights into real-world phenomena.
-For example, I am interested in the interactions of bodies and boundaries in three-dimensional unsteady Stokes flow, which generally involves exploring the Maxey-Riley equation using the Laplace transform method and
+Recently, I found interest in the interactions of bodies and boundaries in three-dimensional unsteady Stokes flow, which generally involves exploring the Maxey-Riley equation using the Laplace transform method and
   Lorentz reciprocity principles.
   </p>